BruceEckel/typer_test/README.md

 # typer_test

+> NOTE: I created this before discovering the `no_args_is_help` flag.
+Not sure if it still represents a problem but leaving it up for the time being.

 Demonstrates a problem with typer.

 The application automatically produces help when run using the Python command line (with no arguments):